5-Day short break on Kauai

 Hanalei town and the National Tropical Botanical Garden

-You will then be driven further west along the coast to the National Tropical Botanical Garden, for a guided tour by the Executive Director around one of Hawaii’s most biodiverse valleys.
+Guests will then be driven further west along the coast to the National Tropical Botanical Garden, for a guided tour by the Executive Director around one of Hawaii’s most biodiverse valleys.
 Beyond the team’s work, traditional practices and archeologically important sites, the views are spectacular from its clifftop location.

 Today’s activities contribute to the ongoing work of the National Tropical Botanical Garden.
 As well as protecting the region's flora and fauna, one of its vital research projects is the Breadfruit Institute, which promotes the conservation, study, and use of breadfruit for food and reforestation, in response to our island's food security issues.